30 Day Husband Fast! FAQ's

 Prayer Guides

-A key fundamental part of this fasting is prayer, and to get the most of this fasting I created weekly themes and daily topic suggestions.
-For example week 1 the theme is Money, and for the 7 days there is something to pray about in relation to money, with some prayer hints
+A key fundamental part of this fasting is prayer, and to get the most of this fasting I'm creating weekly themes and daily topic suggestions.
+For example week 1 the theme is You (Yahweh Over Us), and for the 7 days there is something to pray about in relation to God, You and how that impacts Us (well you and your spouse), with some prayer hints

-The reality is, with the 4 topics we will look at, 1 day/1 week isn’t enough, for example, Money, topics on the subject of money make up a multi-billion pound industries.
+The reality is, with the 4 topics we will look at, 1 day/1 week isn’t enough, for example, introspective topics on the subject of You (i.e. self-help) make up a multi-billion pound industries.
 So praying over this for 1 week is more a less a starting point as this fast is meant to encourage us in committing these topics to the Lord, in relation to our Husbands and also ourselves.
-After the 30 Days you are more than welcome to continue to pray about these themes, and I pray that you as you continue to commit these matters to God you grow in faith.
+After the 30 Days you are more than welcome to continue to pray about these themes, and I pray that as you continue to commit these matters to God you grow in faith.

 Devotionals